neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Im Thinking of Ending Things.md

 ---

 # Im Thinking of Ending Things (2020)

-Full of misgivings, a young woman travels with her new boyfriend to his parents' secluded farm.
+​​Full of misgivings, a young woman travels with her new boyfriend to his parents' secluded farm.
 Upon arriving, she comes to question everything she thought she knew about him, and herself.

+**6.6** on [object Object]